LagoLunatic/WW_Hacking_API/README.md

 * Python 3.10.7: https://www.python.org/downloads/release/python-3107/
 * devkitPro: https://devkitpro.org/

+### Installation

+First, clone this repository to your computer by running this in a command prompt:
+`git clone --recurse-submodules https://github.com/LagoLunatic/WW_Hacking_API.git`

+Then open the WW_Hacking_API folder in a command prompt and install Python dependencies by running:
+`py -3.10 -m pip install -r requirements.txt`

 ### Usage

-First, clone the repository with this command:
-`git clone --recurse-submodules https://github.com/LagoLunatic/WW_Hacking_API.git`

-Then install dependencies by running:
-`py -3 -m pip install -r requirements.txt`
+The hacking API can be used to write code in two distinct ways: editing the vanilla game's existing code with ASM patches, or creating new actors written in C.

 #### Patching existing ASM code